If clause variation

 - translation: If you come home, you'll eat dinner.

-- explanation: The speaker puts "venovi" in the future to specify that it's about a future event.
-The eat is in the present prospective, as to describe that upon arrival the dinner will start afterwards.
+- explanation: The speaker puts "venoghi" in the future to specify that it's about a future event.
+The eat is in the future prospective, as to describe that upon arrival the dinner will start afterwards.